jdofat/MiniProject4JadeDofat/README.md

 allows users to browse internships and view job details.
 There is also a log in option and a Django admin panel for managing internship entries and uses Bootstrap and a modal.
-The POST and GET routes support the search submissions.

 # The pages: